ncatlab/nlab-content/pages/721.md

 * Surjective [[topological submersion|topological submersions]]
 * Surjective [[local homeomorphism|local homeomorphisms]]

 An example for the category of manifolds is the pretopology of [[surjective submersion]]s.
 All of these have covering families consisting of single arrows.
+Such a pretopology is called a *singleton* pretopology (or, if you prefer the name [[coverage]], a singleton coverage).

 +--{.query}
 David Roberts says: I propose some sort of name for this property,